IBM storage: IBM SmartCloud Storage Access

 IBM SmartCloud Storage Access is a software application designed to create a private cloud storage service on existing storage devices.
 The software can be configured to allow users self-service, Internet-based access for account creation, storage provisioning and file management.
 The software offers simple management with monitoring and reporting capabilities, including storage usage by user and group definitions.

 Active Cloud Engine

-The Active Cloud Engine (ACE) is an advanced form of multiple site replication.
+The Active Cloud Engine (ACE) is a form of multiple site replication.
 ACE is designed to allow different types of cloud implementations to exchange data dynamically.
-ACE does is designed to extend the SONAS capability for a single, centrally managed namespace, to a truly distributed, geographically dispersed, global namespace.
+ACE is designed to extend the SONAS capability for a single, centrally managed namespace, to a truly distributed, geographically dispersed, global namespace.

 IBM Easy Tier

 IBM Easy Tier is designed to automate data placement throughout the disk pool to improve the efficiency and performance of the storage system.
 Easy Tier is designed to relocate data (at the extent level) across up to three drive tiers automatically and without disruption to application.
 IBM Easy Tier is available on the DS8000, Storwize (V7000, V7000 Unified, V5000, V3700 lines) and SAN Volume Controller.